 is out of range (less than zero or greater than or equal to size)

-it will return undefined
+it will return undefined.

 index | an integer indicating the list position, where the first item starts at zero |

-at that list position; or
+the Object at that list position; or

-if out of range
+undefined if out of range